Gertrude Flynn

 Gertrude Flynn (January 14, 1909 – October 16, 1996) was an American stage, film and television actress.
 She was married to Asa Bordages, a feature writer for the New York World-Telegram and playwright known for the 1941 play Brooklyn USA.

 Career

 Flynn's film and television career began in 1954 in The Barefoot Contessa as "Lulu McGee".
 She played "Maggie Blake" in the Sherlock Holmes episode, "The Case of the Belligerent Ghost".

-She made four guest appearances on Perry Mason in the early 1960s, including as "Agatha Culpepper" in "The Case of the Floating Stones", as Mrs. Nichols in "The Case of the Irate Inventor" in 1960, and as Sylvia Lambert in the 1963 episode "The Case of the Bluffing Blast".
+She made five guest appearances on Perry Mason in the early 1960s, including as "Agatha Culpepper" in "The Case of the Floating Stones", as Mrs. Nichols in "The Case of the Irate Inventor" in 1960, as Sylvia Lambert in the 1963 episode "The Case of the Bluffing Blast", and last as Rosalind - Mrs. Hendrick in the 1966 episode "The Case of the Golfer's Gambit".

 Her final appearance was in 1966 in the "Case of the Golfer's Gambit" as Rolasie Hedrick.
 During the 1965–66 season of the soap opera Days of Our Lives she made five appearances as Anna Sawyer.
 She made her final television appearances in 1987 in Outlaws.